Zocdoc/ZocSec.SecurityAsCode.AWS/S3-auto-encrypt/README.md

 CRITICAL: system does not have permissions and rights to perform s3:PutEncryptionConfiguration on ${name_of_bucket} - please see CloudWatch Logs on this event ID for more information.

+# About

+This project was released to the public as part of the Zocdoc's ZocSec.SecurityAsCode initiative.

+Copyright © 2018 Zocdoc Inc.  www.zocdoc.com

 <!-- vim: spell expandtab sw=4 sts=4 ts=4
 -->